ARINC-IA/CSMIM/.github/ISSUE_TEMPLATE/request_data.md

 List existing types if they are related but fail to meet your needs.

 **Required data:**
-List the additional data that you require to be published by other subsystems.
+List the additional data items that you require to be published by other subsystems.

- - [ ] title of requested data item 1
+ - [ ] requested data item 1
- - [ ] title of requested data item 2
+ - [ ] requested data item 2

 Elaborate on your list and possible sources.
 Add requirements on accuracy or frequency if relevant to you.